 Please make certain that the person who is to use this equipment carefully reads and understands these instructions before starting operations.

-The Model and Serial No. plate is located on the frame.
+The Model and Serial No. plate is located on the main housing of the tool.
 Record these numbers in the spaces below and retain for future reference.

 Model No.

 Serial No.